The Dreyfus Prize in the Chemical Sciences

 1. The online nomination form

-3. CV that includes highest degree and advisor (five-page limit)
+3. A CV that includes highest degree and advisor (five-page limit)

-4. List of up to ten total papers and/or patents relating to the nomination
+4. A list of up to ten total papers and/or patents relating to the nomination

 Questions may be directed to the Foundation office by e-mail at [email protected].